-Once you have a strategic plant then regularly consult it to see if you are on track.
+Once you have a strategic plan, regularly consult it to see if you are on track.
 Make sure you share the strategic plan with your staff (if any) and your stakeholders.
 Many libraries both large and tiny post their strategic plans on their websites or in the library (or both) to transparently share.
 It is also a good idea to peruse strategic plans created by other libraries to see examples and generate ideas.
-You may find something that resonates or is articulated in a way you like from another library to add to your own.

-When you meet a goal or have been meeting a goal from the strategic plan let your staff, board, and community know the library is successful and directing resources toward the things they identified as important.
+When you meet a goal or have been meeting a goal from the strategic plan, let your staff, board, and community know the library is successful and directing resources toward the things they identified as important.
 After all, you are on the journey together.

-When you are ready to do some strategic planning, please feel free to contact your Colleague on Call .
+When you are ready to do some strategic planning, please feel free to contact your Colleague on Call.